eldskald/noisegen/README.md

 If you can't compile either `raylib` or the game, pay attention to the error messages, might be some of these binaries that can't be found.
 Something might not be on your `PATH` or you did not set your `.env` correctly.

+## Credits

+Like in the original Unity project, the noise generators were by [KdotJPG](https://github.com/KdotJPG/OpenSimplex2) and [Justin](https://github.com/Scrawk/GPU-Voronoi-Noise).
+Thank you very much for your work!

 ## License

 This is an unlicensed project, meaning you can do whatever you want with it.